What is Days Sales in Inventory?

 Table of Contents

-How to Calculate Days Sales in Inventory (DSI)
+How to Calculate Days Sales in Inventory (Step-by-Step)

 Days sales in inventory (DSI) measure how much time is necessary for a company to turn its inventory into sales.

 The inventory line item on the balance sheet captures the dollar value of the following:

 - Work-in-Progress (WIP)

 The fewer days required for inventory to convert into sales, the more efficient the company is.

 - Short DSI → A shorter DSI suggests that the company’s current strategy for customer acquisitions, sales and marketing, and product pricing is effective.

 - Long DSI → The reverse is true for a long DSI, which could be a potential sign that the company should adjust its business model and spend more time researching its target customer (and their spending patterns).

 Days Sales in Inventory Formula

 Calculating a company’s days sales in inventory (DSI) consists of first dividing its average inventory balance by COGS.